brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Class-Juggernaut"></a>Barbarian – Path of the Juggernaut

 Path of the Juggernaut comes from the Critical Role-based _Tal'Dorei Campaign Setting Reborn_.
 If your table is OK with third-party content, this is one of the most popular.
 It is also the first third-party content available on D&D Beyond.
 If this is a valid option for you, it allows you to take a strategic approach to tanking.
-While the Totem Warrior works by giving resistance to most damage, the Juggernaut gives you a lot more control over you enemies' attack rolls.
+While the Totem Warrior works by giving resistance to most damage, the Juggernaut gives you a lot more control over your enemies' attack rolls.

 Barbarians get the normal option of attacking (neither advantage nor disadvantage imposed), and you can attack recklessly, which gives you advantage on all attacks, but means enemies attack you with advantage too.
 The Juggernaut subclass gets a third option to take a defensive stance, which is kind of a reverse reckless attack—you attack with disadvantage, but all enemies attack you with disadvantage too.
 Having this kind of control over attack rolls makes it much easier to control how much damage you're taking, especially among a large group of melee attackers.
 A group of enemy mages will probably nullify this advantage, but Barbarians are pretty good at taking down mages without protection.